-The Centers for Disease Control and Prevention (CDC) recommends that children and teens ages 5-17 receive the COVID-19 vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends that children and teens ages 6 months-17 years receive the COVID-19 vaccine.
 Vaccination and booster appointments are available at a number of pediatric primary clinics throughout the region.
-Children and teens ages 5-17 should be accompanied by a parent or guardian.
+Children and teens ages 6 months-17 years should be accompanied by a parent or guardian.

 What You Need to Know about Pediatric COVID-19 Vaccination and Boosters

-- The Centers for Disease Control and Prevention (CDC) recommends that children and adolescents ages 5-17 receive the COVID-19 vaccine.
+- The Centers for Disease Control and Prevention (CDC) recommends that eligible children and adolescents ages 6 months-17 years receive the COVID-19 vaccine and applicable boosters.

-- The Pfizer COVID-19 vaccine for children ages 5-11 is a smaller dose.
+- The Pfizer and Moderna COVID-19 vaccine for children is a smaller dose.

-- Children ages 5+ who are moderately or severely immune compromised should get an additional primary dose.
+- Children ages 5+ who are moderately or severely immune compromised should get additional primary doses as recommended by CDC and their specialist or primary care physician.

 - Drink plenty of water and eat a meal before getting a vaccine.